auth0-samples/auth0-angularjs-samples/02-Custom-Login-Form/README.md

-# Auth0 AngularJS Login
+# Auth0 AngularJS Custom Login

-This sample demonstrates how to add authentication to an AngularJS application using Auth0's Lock widget.
+This sample demonstrates how to add authentication with a custom login form to an AngularJS application using Auth0.
 The sample get its dependencies from npm and a small Node.js server is provided to run the application.

 ## Getting Started